 How many of you have to do an event risk assessment but the thought just leaves you cringing because you don’t know how?
 Or you think it’s totally useless and you just take an old risk assessment, change the date and you’re done?
 What about the risk assessment fetishists out there that want at least a 30 to 200 page risk assessment from you?

 It doesn’t have to be that way for you and that’s what this post is all about.

 First, let’s look at why we need risk assessments and how they actually benefit us, when done the right way.

 Risk assessments originated in the construction business because of all the accidents that happened on a construction site.
-They have greatly reduced the amount of accidents over the years and so are a proven way to reducing the amount and severity of accidents.
-An event build is not much different than a construction site, so it makes sense to use the same instruments.
+They have greatly reduced the amount of accidents on construction sites over the years and so are a proven way to reducing the amount and severity of accidents.
+An event build is not much different than a construction site, so it makes sense to use the same procedure.

-Events always pose a risk to the people involved, whether they are your employees, contractors or the visitors.
-Even a small event with 100 participants has its risks just because we are allowing people to meet in a larger group.
-In case of an emergency, it’s more difficult to get 100 people out of a building than 10 people.
+Events always pose a risk to the people involved, whether they are your employees, contractors or your visitors.
+Even a small event with 100 visitors has its risks just because we are allowing people to meet in a larger group.
+In case of an emergency, it’s more difficult to get 100 people out of a building than 10.

 Risk assessments are lists of dangerous situations that can happen during your event and how you plan to either stop them from happening or reduce the severity of whatever happens.
 Whether it’s during the setup, operation or tear down phase of your event, a lot of bad things can happen and it’s your responsibility to look at the event, think about these „potential“ risks and find ways to reduce them before anything happens.
 That’s all.
 Nothing more.